1. About co-codamol for adults

 - your mouth, face, lips, tongue or throat start swelling

-These aren't all the side effects of co-codamol.
+These are not all the side effects of co-codamol.
 For a full list, see the leaflet inside your medicine packet.

 You can report any suspected side effect to the UK safety scheme.